-I usually make a few extra so I can use it later at lunch time to make an amazing PB&J waffle sandwich, give them a try you will be hooked!
+I always make a few extra waffles so I can make my amazing PB&J Waffle Sandwich.
 NOTE-these Oatmeal Waffles are not light and fluffy like flour made waffles are but instead and thick, dense and heart which is what makes them so filling and great for the PB & J Waffle Sandwiches.

-This Oatmeal Waffle recipe came from the book From Food for Life by Neal Barnard, M.D.
+This Oatmeal Waffle recipe is mildly adapted from the book From Food for Life by Neal Barnard, M.D.
 That book has some really wonderful recipes worth trying out.
-All of his books are really amazing and life changing, check them out!!
-This recipe can be gluten free if you buy certified gluten free oats too.
+All of his books are amazing and life changing, check them out!!

 If you want to naughty these up, top with fresh berries, pure maple syrup and Cashew Cream.